-While there are many things you can do to maintain your appliances, you can always turn to someone who specializes in appliance repair or handyman services through the HeyBryan app if an appliance stops working, or isn’t working as well as it should.
+While there are many things you can do to maintain your appliances, you can always turn to someone who specializes in appliance repair or handyman services through the Fast Task app if an appliance stops working, or isn’t working as well as it should.

-Appliance Repair and Handyman Service Experts are approved by the Bryan Baeumler team, have up to $1 million in insurance, and pass background checks.
-You can feel confident having a HeyBryan Expert come into your home since they have the skills, experience and tools to do appliance service or appliance repairs.
+Appliance Repair and Handyman Service Experts are approved by the Fast Task team and have passed background checks.
+You can feel confident having a Fast Task Expert come into your home since they have the skills, experience and tools to do appliance service or appliance repairs.

 Refrigerator – clean your coils

 Cleaning the coils can do wonders for keeping your refrigerator running.
 Remove the bottom front grill and vacuum the dust out.
 Or buy a slender tubular brush that’s much like a bottle washer that can reach far into the narrow space.
 Also, clean the fan on the back of your refrigerator.
 Inside, check that vents aren’t dirty or blocked and clean the seal/gasket around the refrigerator so it stays tight and insulates well.

 Dishwashers often stop cleaning dishes well when the filter is full of food.
 Remove the washing spin arm and filter cover.
 Use a vacuum or cloth to clear out the food that’s clogging the screen.
 Also check that the float switch moves and isn’t stuck by food debris as well.
 Clean if necessary.